Last updated: 23-05-2024. From web page: Council Constitution.

 1. Executive Directors must ensure that the appropriate budget holder has the funds in place to sustain a contract prior to award.

-2. Where a Contract Value is below the PCR Threshold for goods or services 2 or, in the case of a works contract, £200,000 (excluding VAT), the Contract must only be signed by a Chief Officer authorised to do so in accordance with the Officer’s Scheme of Delegation or an officer in receipt of a formal sub delegation subject to receipt of confirmation from an Executive Director (verified by Finance prior to award) that the funds are in place to sustain the contract.
+2. Where a Contract Value is below £500,000 (excluding VAT), the Contract must only be signed by a Chief Officer authorised to do so in accordance with the Officer’s Scheme of Delegation or an officer in receipt of a formal sub delegation subject to receipt of confirmation from an Executive Director (verified by Finance prior to award) that the funds are in place to sustain the contract.

-3. For all contracts where the Contract Value exceeds the PCR Threshold for goods or services or, in the case of a works contract, £200,000 (excluding VAT), the contract must either:
+3. For all contracts where the Contract Value is equal to or exceeds £500,000 (excluding VAT), the contract must either:

 1. be made under the Council’s seal in accordance with the Constitution; or

-2. signed by at least two duly authorised officers of the Council authorised by the Director of Governance, Legal & & HR.
+2. signed by at least two duly authorised officers of the Council authorised by the Director of Legal and Governance.

 4. The decision as to whether to sign or to seal a contract shall rest with the Director of Legal and Governance.
 For the avoidance of doubt, no contract shall be attested by or signed by any councillor.

-5. A full and complete audit trail of all procurement activity resulting in the award of a Contract must be retained by the Procurement Team as required by regulation 84 of the PCR 2015 and in accordance with the Council’s Records Review and Retention Schedule.
+5. For procurements subject to the PCR 2015, a full and complete audit trail of all procurement activity resulting in the award of a Contract must be retained by the Procurement Team as required by regulation 84 of the PCR 2015 and in accordance with the Council’s Records Review and Retention Schedule.

-6. With the exception of procurements undertaken in accordance with the Low Value Procurement Procedure, the Procurement Team shall produce and retain:
+6. With the exception of procurements undertaken in accordance with the Low and Medium Value Transaction Procedure, the Procurement Team shall produce and retain:

 1. a report containing information including contract value, the names of bidders rejected at the selection stage and the reasons for their rejection (for the PCR Procedure) including any conflicts of interest identified and how they were addressed and